matteo-torres/spotify-wrapped/README.md

 ## Data

 All of my streaming data is logged onto a Google Sheet using an applet from IFTTT.
-You can access the raw Google Sheet, which contains my streaming data, via the link below.
-If you're interested, you can replace the link with your own to log your data.
+You can access the raw Google Sheet with my streaming data through the link below.
+If you're interested, feel free to replace the link with your own to analyze your data!

 ```bash
 spotify_data_raw <- read_sheet("https://docs.google.com/spreadsheets/d/1U2XrypJcbxnK-hb4GnnqcOejY00HU1kcCVIfWHB_Q7A/edit?usp=sharing")